Hadamard Langevin dynamics for sampling the l1-prior: Introduction

 \subsection{Main contributions}

-We have over-parameterized the system to gain a new distribution with a differentiable log-density to which we can apply Langevin sampling methods to good effect.
-Note that the log-density is smooth except for $\log(u_i)$ terms, which we show can be handled easily.
-We recover samples of $\rho$ by evaluating $u\odot v$.
-In the remainder of the paper, we will: \begin{enumerate} \item Establish the well-posedness on $\mathcal{X}$ of the Langevin system associated with $\pi$ given in \eqref{pi}.
+By treating $\rho$ using the Hadamard parameterization to obtain a differentiable log-density, we demonstrate that we can apply Langevin sampling methods to good effect.
+We provide a complete theoretical analysis of the Hadamard--Langevin dynamics by establishing well-posedness and stability of the continuous and discretized dynamics. \begin{enumerate} \item We establish the well-posedness on $\mathcal{X} = \real_+^d\times \mathbb {R}^d$ of the Langevin system associated with $\pi$ given in \eqref{pi}.
 This includes geometric convergence to the invariant measure (\cref{sec:cont}).
-We present two approaches: the first removes the singularity in the $\log(u)$ term via a Cartesian change of coordinates, to transform our drift into a locally bounded term.
-The second exploits connections of our Langevin system to the well-studied Cox--Ingersoll--Ross and Ornstein--Uhlenbeck processes via a Girsanov transformation.
-The Girsanov transformation also ensures that $u_t$ will be positive almost surely. \item Develop a numerical scheme to approximate the Langevin system and show the convergence of the numerical scheme to $\pi$ (\cref{sec:disc}).
-We establish strong convergence of the method as well as discuss convergence of the stationary distribution of the numerical method. \item Demonstrate the effectiveness of our numerical scheme for sampling $\pi$ with several test problems, ranging from one-dimensional estimation of the convergence rate to classical imaging problems such as wavelet inpainting (\cref{sec:numerics} and \cref{app-numerics}). \end{enumerate} The supplementary material includes appendices for further numerical experiments and more detailed computations.
+We present two approaches: The first approach removes the singularity in the $\log(u)$-term via a Cartesian change of coordinates, to transform our drift into a locally bounded term.
+The second approach exploits connections of our Langevin system to the well-studied Cox--Ingersoll--Ross and Ornstein--Uhlenbeck processes via a Girsanov transformation.
+The Girsanov transformation also ensures that $u_t$ will be positive almost surely. \item We develop a numerical scheme to approximate the Langevin system and show the convergence of the numerical scheme to $\pi$ (\cref{sec:disc}).
+We establish strong convergence of the method as well as discuss convergence of the stationary distribution of the numerical method.
+One of the challenges in the analysis is that the negative log-density is neither convex nor globally Lipschitz; despite this, we are able to prove geometric ergodicity of the numerical scheme by relying on two tools, namely a coupling technique for different realisations of the numerical method inside sufficiently large balls, and a rapidly-decaying bound for the escape probability from such balls.